What is this funding opportunity?

 When will grants be announced?

-All applicants will be informed by January 2023, as to whether or not their project has been funded.
-A full list of grantees will be published on www.clmp.org in January 2023.
+All applicants will be informed by August 2024 as to whether or not their project has been funded.
+A full list of grantees will be published on www.clmp.org.

 What kind of reporting will be expected by grantees?

-Grantees are required to submit a report to CLMP at the conclusion of the first year of the grant period in order to receive the second year of funding, as well as at the conclusion of the two-year grant period.
+Grantees are required to submit a report to CLMP after the conclusion of the grant period in September 2025.

 Accessibility